-The PMOC remains concerned about the delays reported earlier by TJPA:
+The PMOC had previously expressed concerns about the delays reported by TJPA earlier in 2024:

 - Continued slippage of the start of the initial five property appraisals. - Significant delay of 7 months, from April to November 2025, for the "Clear ROW/Start Demolition" activity reported during April 2024.